Nagromancer/ACG-CW2/README.md

 # ACG-CW2
-Part 1 of the Advanced Computer Graphics Coursework 1.
-Assembly of an HDR image.
+Parts 3 of the Advanced Computer Graphics Coursework 2.
+Generate samples on an EM using median cut.

 ## Virtual environment and installation
 Enter project: